jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 The question is: What constitutes a **revolutionary UI**?

 There could be a lot of things.
 But to be honest, I can't name anything specific.
 I'll just recognize one when I see it.
-That hardest part is to come up with something that can be considered "revolutionary design".
+The hardest part is to come up with something that can be considered "revolutionary design".

 If we think about it, **revolutionary** could mean one of these things: